brendanhay/brendanhay.github.io/_posts/2016-05-26-typed-authorisation-scopes.md

 [type-level literals](singletons), and
 [type-level lists](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#promoted-list-and-tuple-types))
-to implement compile-time checks that your supplied Google's OAuth2 credentials have the required authorisation scopes for a particular monadic context.
+to implement compile-time checks that your supplied Google's OAuth2 credentials have the required authorisation scopes within a particular context.

-Various assumptions about you, the reader, include familiarity with Google's Services, Haskell and general HTTP API communication are made.
+Various assumptions about you, the reader, are made including familiarity with Google's Services, Haskell and general HTTP communication.

 > You can find the entire code example as a runnable [stack](http://docs.haskellstack.org/) project [here](https://github.com/brendanhay/brendanhay.github.io/tree/master/projects/typed-authentication).
 This is a minimal version of what will be released as part of